autopartsource/aceslint/README.md

-ACESlint is a simple command-line "Lint" tool for evaluating ACES xml (Automotive Catalog Enhanced Standard) files.
+ACESlint is a simple command-line "Lint" tool for evaluating ACES xml (Automotive Catalog Exchange Standard) files.
 ACES is a product of autocare.org (http://autocare.org/technology/).
 It is a way for automotive industry trading partners to share catalog (part-vehicle "fitment") in an organized way.